practicalcomputerscience/MicrobenchmarkGPHLlanguages/README.md

 However, my usual guideline also here was to first use (idiomatic) resources of a programming languages, and its (core) libraries, if available.

-Of course, there are always some "hybrid cases", where for example a language offers the conversion of an integer number into its representation as a binary string, but without padding on its left hand side.
+Of course, there are always some "hybrid cases", when for example a language offers the conversion of an integer number into its representation as a binary string, but without padding on its left hand side.
 What to do then?
 Replacing the whole functionality with a user defined function, or only the padding, or using the potentially inbuilt function for padding?
 I cannot remember anymore if I have tested all combinations for best execution speed in these cases.